Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

 ## Summary:

- Any contanirized application can be deployed within no time.
+ Any contanirized application can be deployed within no time using this template.
- Instead of ebsdemoapp.zip , you can use your application file and deploy the application.
+ Instead of ebsdemoapp.zip , you can use your application zip file and deploy the application.
  Pls share your feedback / queries to partners@mongodb.com